Ragging: Anti-Ragging Helpline and anonymous complaints

 Following a Supreme Court order, a National Anti-Ragging Helpline was created to help the victims and take action in cases of ragging, by informing the head of the institution and the local police authorities of the ragging complaint from the college.
 The main feature of the helpline is that the complaints can be registered anonymously.

 India's National Anti-Ragging Helpline started working in June 2009 to help students in distress due to ragging.
 It can be reached through email and a 24-hour toll-free number.
 Provision for anonymous complaints was considered of utmost important at the time of establishment of the helpline, since the victim after making the complaint remains with or close to the culprits, away from a fully secure environment.
 Since many ragging deaths, like Aman Kachroo's, occurred due to seniors taking a revenge of the complaint made, anonymous complaints were equally allowed at the helpline.

 As per UGC regulations, it is mandatory for a college to register a first information report (F.I.R.) with police against the culprits if any violence, physical abuse, sexual harassment, confinement etc. takes place with any fresher.
 After receiving any such complaint from the helpline, it becomes the duty of the head of the institution to register the F.I.R. with police within 24 hours.
 In 2013, a police case was registered against the director, dean and registrar of a reputed college in Delhi for, among other charges, not informing the police and registering F.I.R. within 24 hours of receiving the ragging complaint. (failing to inform a public authority, IPC 176).

 The database of the Anti-Ragging Helpline indicates that it has been to an extent successful in ensuring a safer environment in colleges from where it registered the complaints.
 In many cases, it forwarded the complaint to the University Grants Commission (UGC) for an action against those colleges which refused to take any action against the culprits.

 Controversy

 A major concern that was highlighted against the helpline was that it registered a minuscule percentage (0.1%) of the total phone calls it received.
-Specifically, the toll-free helpline (1800–180–5522) received calls in the three months of November 2012 to January 2013, but only 190 complaints were registered in this period.
-In its defence, the helpline said that most of the calls it received were of inquiry in nature, of the eager students to know whether the helpline number worked or not.
-Some students changed their minds midway not to register the complaint.
-It also said that many of the calls were hoaxes, as it was a toll-free number.
+Specifically, the toll-free helpline received calls in the three months of November 2012 to January 2013, but only 190 complaints were registered in this period.
+In its defence, the helpline said that most of the calls it received were inquiries from students seeking to know whether the helpline number worked or not.
+Some students changed their minds about registering a complaint during their call.